-Program D-1: Create Resource Base Information and Materials on Fair Housing
+Program D-1: Create Resource Base Information and Materials on Fair Housing rights and obligations to all members of the community, particularly those at risk of/for discrimination.

 - (a) Make fair housing educational materials and referral information available on the City's website and at key locations (e.g., City Hall, libraries, etc.) for the public, and other community gathering places. - (b) Provide materials, both digital and hard copies that are translated into Spanish and languages for Asian and Pacific Islander groups with significant representation in Placerville.